chrissyhunt/goalzzz/README.md

 ``/users/:id`` - User's home dashboard, with summary of user goals and success rate.

 ``/goals`` - Goal landing page, with list of user's goals.

+## Contributors Guide

+This code is maintained at https://github.com/chrissyhunt87/goalzzz.
+For any contributions, please open a pull request.

+## Licensing Statement

+This project has been licensed under the MIT open source license.
+For more info, see: https://opensource.org/licenses/MIT